Learn Python with Talk Python's 270 hours of courses

 43:49 So calculate also the expected threat and also like a contribution model.

-43:55 So for every action towards our goal, I was there.
+43:55 So for every action towards a goal.

 44:00 Right.